ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 This field can be date only following the ISO 8601 standard (YYYY-MM-DD) and completed to known precision (e.g. YYYY-MM, YYYY).
 Time is not required, but all times must be preceded by a date.

-Times must be reported in Coordinated Universal Time (UTC) (YYYY-MM-DDhh:mm:ss) (use of "Z" and "T" characters are unnecessary) or Local Standard Time reporting offset or time zone in the File-level metadata.
+Times must be reported in Coordinated Universal Time (UTC) (YYYY-MM-DD hh:mm:ss) (use of "Z" and "T" characters are unnecessary) or Local Standard Time reporting offset or time zone in the File-level metadata.
 Do not report time using Daylight Savings Time.
-Complete times to known precision (e.g. YYYY-MM-DDhh).
+Complete times to known precision (e.g. YYYY-MM-DD hh).

 For timestamped data reported as intervals, specify the interval in the field name or in CSV Data Dictionary (CSV_dd).